anionDev/Epew/ReadMe.md

   -x, --ExitCodeFile                File for the exitcode of the executed
                                     program

+  -r, --ProcessIdFile               File for the process-id of the executed
+                                    program

   -d, --TimeoutInMilliseconds       (Default: 2147483647) Maximal duration of
                                     the execution process before it will by aborted by epew